Carisbrooke Priory: Benedictine monks

 In 1295, when King Edward I of England was at war with France, Carisbrooke was among the alien priories impounded by the Crown.
 This happened again during the reign of Edward III and the priory, being in the king's hands, was granted by Richard II to the Carthusian Mount Grace Priory in Yorkshire.
 It was restored to Prior Thomas Val Oseul by Henry IV on condition of the "apport" or customary tribute to Lyre being paid instead to the Crown, and future appointments of monks being filled by Englishmen, but was seized again by Henry V and bestowed on his new charterhouse at Sheen, and the monks dispersed.

 Dominican nuns

 Elizabeth Burrell, daughter of Peter Burrell, 1st Lord Gwydwyr, and Lady Priscilla Bertie, suo jure Baroness Willoughby de Eresby, was married to John FitzGibbon, 2nd Earl of Clare, Lord Lieutenant of the City of Limerick.
 They lived apart, Lady Clare taking up residence at Ryde on the Isle of Wight.
 In 1865 she invited the nuns of the Dominican Order at Stonyhurst to move to the Isle of Wight.
 She provided £12,000 towards the cost of a new priory, St. Dominic's Priory, at Carisbrooke on a different site to the pre-Reformation priory.

 In the mid-17th century, Philip Howard, a Dominican friar and son of Henry Howard, 15th Earl of Arundel, founded a convent of nuns of the Second Order of Saint Dominic at Vilvoorde in Flanders.
 This community later relocated to Carisbrooke.

-In April 1993, the recently formed Carisbrooke Priory Trust purchased the freehold of the then St Dominic's Priory, Carisbrooke on the Isle of Wight, the home of the Catholic Community of nuns since the house was built on the Victorian site in 1866.